compose-spec/compose-spec/05-services.md

 ### ipc

-`ipc` configures the IPC isolation mode set by service container.
-Available values are platform specific, but Compose specification defines specific values which must be implemented as described if supported:
+`ipc` configures the IPC isolation mode set by the service container.
+Available values are platform specific, but Compose defines specific values which must be implemented as described if supported:

-- `shareable` which gives the container its own private IPC namespace, with a possibility to share it with other containers.
+- `shareable`: Gives the container its own private IPC namespace, with a possibility to share it with other containers.
-- `service:{name}` which makes the container join another container's (`shareable`) IPC namespace.
+- `service:{name}`: Makes the container join another container's (`shareable`) IPC namespace.

 ```yml